OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

 # **FOPID Temperature Control with S-Curve Reference**

 This repository contains my complete setup for controlling a thermal system (**heating/cooling**).
-My goal is not to create *“a PID that works in simulation.”* Instead, I aim for a controller and reference generator that are **smooth, safe, and realistic** enough to transfer to a microcontroller—specifically the **Teensy 4.0**.
+My goal is not to create *“a PID that works in simulation.”* Instead, I aim for a controller and reference generator that are safe and realistic and implement it with a microcontroller, specifically the **Teensy 4.0**.

 The project consists of three main components:

 - **FOPID controller class** (*Fractional-Order PID*)
 - **S-curve temperature reference generator** (*program/ramp planner*)
-- **Objective function (cost function)** to tune parameters based on my definition of **“good control”**
+- **Objective function (cost function)** to tune parameters based on my needs.

 ---

 ## **Why not just a basic step reference with a classic PID?**

-Thermal systems present practical challenges in real-world control:
+Thermal systems present some challenges in real-world control:

 - They are **slow** and have **inertia**.
 Even after cutting power, temperature can continue to rise.
 - **Delay**, **sensor placement**, and **hysteresis** can disrupt tracking.